-So you have some cracks in your foundation and need to know what you will have to do to get them fixed.
-The first thing that should be done is to contact a qualified foundation specialist to assess the damage.
+You have some cracks in your foundation and need to know what you will have to do to get them fixed.
+The first thing that should be done is to contact a qualified foundation specialist to assess the damage and get it repaired first.
 The severity of the cracks will determine the steps that will be taken.

 Preparing the Surface